Projects

 Fall 2021: Emily Clark, Jenna Cortez, Andrea Findley, Treasure Ibe, Jamie Kim, Zoe Lansbury, Clarisse Manuel, Evan McMullin, Echo Nattinger, Jazmine Necessary, Ally Raven, Evan Shimek, Amy Shreeve, and Leif Thomas.

-Religion and COVID-19 Vaccine Hesitancy among Minorities
+Religion and Health Outcomes among Minorities

 PI: Eric McDaniel; Co-PI: Amy Liu and Hannah Walker.